kokoalberti/personalwebsite/content/articles/2019-07-22-postgis-baselayers-importing-popular-vector-datasets-into-postgis/postgis-baselayers-importing-popular-vector-datasets-into-postgis.md

 Accessibility of spatial datasets is something that's been a bit of a lingering annoyance to me for a long time now.
 It always takes a lot of time to find data on a particular theme, download it from some silly data portal, wrestle with (sometimes proprietary or ancient) data formats, figure out what is what in a dataset, coerce it into some sort of unified database (or a bunch of random Shapefiles in a directory if you're in a hurry), and then finally you can start out with what you wanted to do in the first place: run spatial queries across a bunch different datasets for analysis or visualization purposes.
 There must be some better way of going about this.

-A few months ago, in a moment of inspiration, I started working on this webapp to automate this process and threw a very rudimentary version of PostGIS Baselayers up on my Twitter account:
+A few months ago, in a moment of inspiration, I started working on a webapp to automate this process and threw a very rudimentary version of PostGIS Baselayers up on my Twitter account:

 ![Homepage](./twitter.png)